moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/internal_releases/_index.md

 ### Out of scope

 * Internal releases are not intended to be a product feature.
-* Internal releases are limited to mitigate critical vulnerabilities or bug fixes that impact the availability of
+* Internal releases are not intended to create releases with custom functionalities that diverge from the standard GitLab product offering.
-* GitLab SaaS single tenant instances.
+* Internal releases are limited to mitigate critical vulnerabilities or bug fixes that impact the availability of GitLab SaaS single tenant instances.
 Issues with lower severity stick to the [patch release cadence](/handbook/engineering/releases/#patch-release-cadence).
 * GitLab.com and GitLab self-managed instances are not considered for internal releases.
 On these instances, auto-deploy, patch and monthly releases remediate bug and vulnerabilitilies within the [remediation SLAs](/handbook/security/product-security/vulnerability-management/sla/).
 * GitLab Cells is not considered for internal releases, subject to change in the future.